longnp54/longnp54/README.md

 ## About Me

-Software Engineer specializing in **Embedded Systems**, **IoT Solutions**, and **Robotics Automation** at Viettel High Tech.
-Passionate about developing intelligent systems that bridge hardware and software to solve real-world problems in healthcare and automation.
+👨‍💻 Software Engineer passionate about **bridging the physical and digital worlds** through embedded systems and IoT innovations.

+At Viettel High Tech, I transform complex hardware challenges into elegant software solutions, specializing in real-time systems that power everything from medical devices to industrial automation.

+💡 *Always excited about projects that combine cutting-edge technology with real-world impact!*

 ## Technical Skills